Brake Drum & Shoe Kits

-Brake drums and shoes are a major component of some vehicle's braking systems.
-A drum braking system consists of brake drums, shoes, backing plates, and wheel cylinders.
-Like many brake rotors, automotive brake drums are usually made from cast iron.
-They bolt on to the wheel hubs or axles, and they spin at the same rate as the wheels.
-All of the other braking components are confined to the inside of the drum.
+Brake drums and shoes are a major component of some vehicle's braking systems—which consists of brake drums, shoes, backing plates, and wheel cylinders.
+Like many brake rotors, automotive brake drums are usually made from cast iron and connect to and spin at the same rate as the wheels.
+The remaining braking parts can be found inside of the drum.

 How do I know if my brake drums and shoes need to be replaced?

-Brake shoes will usually last longer than the brake pads in a disc brake system do, but they do not dissipate heat as well.
-As heat builds within the brake drum, the brakes become less effective.
+Brake shoes will usually last longer than brake pads, but they are not as efficient at dissipating heat.
 There are a couple ways to tell if brake drums are not working properly.
-You might hear screeching each time you press the brakes, or, even worse, grinding-both of which may indicate a needed replacement of brake shoes.
+You might hear screeching each time you press the brakes, or, even worse, grinding—both of which may indicate a needed replacement of brake shoes.
 The emergency brake might also not hold as strongly as it used to, and this might be an indication that shoes need replacing.

 One of the best ways to inspect the brake drum components is to look at them.
 If the shoes are exceptionally thin or almost worn down to the metal, they should definitely be replaced.
 Brake drums can be resurfaced or machined as long as there is enough material to do so.
 All brake drums have a discard diameter determined by the manufacturer, which is the maximum inside diameter the drum can be machined to before they are deemed unsafe.
 You should measure the inside diameter with a micrometer at multiple points to ensure the drum is not uneven or out of round, and is within specification.